-Study population: A total of 490 samples from various clinical departments received in the microbiology laboratory were selected for processing on a random basis.

-Study duration: The duration of study was over a period of two years.

-Methods: Direct microscopy from the specimen was done by Gram staining technique for presumptive identification.
+This study was conducted jointly in the Departments of Microbiology, SKMCH Muzaffarpur, Bihar.
+A total of 245 samples from various clinical departments received in the microbiology laboratory were selected for processing on a random basis.
+Study duration: The duration of study was over a period of two years from December 2021 to November 2023.
+Direct microscopy from the specimen was done by Gram staining technique for presumptive identification.
 Further processing was done by plating the specimen on various culture media like blood agar, MacConkey's agar, chocolate agar, CLED agar and Brain heart infusion agar depending upon the specimen and the plates where then incubated at 37 degree Celsius for 18-24 hours.
 The organisms isolated were identified using an array of biochemical tests like oxidase test, indole test, citrate test, urease test, triple sugar iron agar and oxidation-fermentation media.
-Antibiotic susceptibility testing for all the isolates where done on Mueller-Hinton agar by Kirby-Bauer disc diffusion method following CLSI guidelines 2019.
+Antibiotic susceptibility testing for all the isolates where done on Mueller-Hinton agar by Kirby-Bauer disc diffusion method following CLSI guidelines.
 Data Analysis: Analysis of data was done using Microsoft excel.